MacOS

 Disable Bluetooth

-Disable Bluetooth on macOS endpoints when no peripherals are connected to reduce attack surface
+Disable Bluetooth on macOS endpoints when no peripherals are paired to cut wireless attack surface

 Worklet Details